 Your grandmother did not have the laundry luxuries we have today.
 Laundry day was an all day, backbreaking adventure up until about 70 years ago.

 Back in the old days, before all our modern detergents and soaps and powders, when it was common to make your own laundry soap, housewives and their children battled the wash with two things.
 Soda crystals and bluing.

-Soda crystals, or washing soda, are white sodium carbonate crystals used as a washing detergent on clothes.
+Soda crystals (now known as washing soda) are white, sodium carbonate crystals used as a washing detergent on clothes.
 We still use them today as an ingredient in DIY Laundry Soap.
 It is effective on stains, grease and oil, but can be rough on your clothes.
-To say nothing of being hard on the skin of your hands, and in those days, washing was a very hands-on process.
+To say nothing of being hard on the skin of your hands, and in grandma’s day, washing was a very hands-on process.